Experts reveal 7 top tips to save money on your energy bills

 Turn your thermostat down by one degree

 You could save up to £80 a year by turning the heating down by just one degree.
-An estimated 17 million households in the UK could save as much as £1.4 billion by turning their thermostats down by just one degree from the current average temperature of 20 degrees.
-Making a small change to the temperature in your home can make a big difference.
+An estimated 17 million households in the UK could save as much as £1.4 billion by turning their thermostats down by just 1°C from the current average temperature of 20°C. Making a small change to the temperature in your home can make a big difference.

 Programme your boiler

-Research, undertaken by BOXT, found that only 27.3 per cent of people schedule their boilers, meaning their boilers are unlikely to be operating as efficiently as possible, and homes won't be maintaining the optimum comfortable temperature.
+Research, undertaken by BOXT, found that only 27.3% of people schedule their boilers, meaning their boilers are unlikely to be operating as efficiently as possible, and homes won't be maintaining the optimum comfortable temperature.

 Investing in a smart thermostat like the Googel Nest Learning Thermostat gives you full control over the temperature of your home from wherever you are.
 The smart technology learns from your habits and can therefore build a schedule that works perfectly for your household, so your boiler is operating as efficiently as possible.